ChenS1313/thelook-ecommerce-analytics-pipeline/README.md

 *(The full step-by-step code execution is available in the [Google Colab Notebook](https://colab.research.google.com/drive/1A_9QnODzxgoPB1bAtr29iZjU3xE6st6m#scrollTo=L6gn22CVZgPX))*

 #### Tables Used for Analysis
-In this analysis, i used our cleaned dbt models loaded directly from **Google BigQuery**:
+This analysis uses the cleaned dbt models loaded directly from **Google BigQuery**:
 * **`dim_users`**: Information about customers (age, gender, country) and how much they spend.
 * **`dim_products`**: Product details (category, brand, price).
 * **`dim_orders`**: General order details and order statuses.
 * **`fct_order_items`**: Detailed sales data, item prices, costs, and profit calculations.

 ###  Data Preparation & Formatting
-Before diving into the analysis, i made sure the data was clean, correct, and ready to use:
+Before diving into the analysis, the following validation and cleaning steps were performed:
 - **Check Data Structure:** Used `.shape`, `.info()`, and `.head()` to verify table sizes, columns, and initial rows.
 - **Fix Data Types:** Fixed BigQuery import issues by converting financial columns from `object` back to `float64` and standardizing dates to `datetime64[s]`.

 ### Data Overview & Key Insights
-I ran a statistical overview across all relevant tables using `.describe()` to uncover key numerical insights:
+Running `.describe()` across all relevant tables uncovered key numerical insights:
 * **User Activation Gap:** Out of 100,000 registered users, only **79,931 placed at least one order**.
 This leaves ~20,000 "dormant" accounts (20%) that registered but never placed an order.
 * **Strong Pricing Strategy:** The average sale price ($59.22) is more than **double the average cost** (\$28.48), demonstrating a good pricing model.
 * **Shipping and Delivery:** Most orders are shipped within **1 day** and delivered within **~3 days on average**.